plotly/plotly.py/doc/python/bar-charts.md

 [Plotly Express](/python/plotly-express/) is the easy-to-use, high-level interface to Plotly, which [operates on a variety of types of data](/python/px-arguments/) and produces [easy-to-style figures](/python/styling-plotly-express/).

-With `px.bar`, each row of the DataFrame is represented as a rectangular mark.
+With `px.bar`, **each row of the DataFrame is represented as a rectangular mark**.
+To aggregate multiple data points into the same rectangular mark, please refer to the [histogram documentation](/python/histograms).

+In the example below, there is only a single row of data per year, so a single bar is displayed per year.

 ```python
 import plotly.express as px